psychoinformatics-de/ipsy-docs/source/internal/common_tasks.rst

 Flush Attributes Cache
 ======================

+.. note:: This may be somewhat outdated with NIS now being served by Flatbed.

 Sometimes (frequently) I forget to add a user to a group, and they attempt to access a folder and they are denied.
 Because of caching, simply adding them to the group and updating NIS is insufficient; it will take ~60 minutes for the